Kaiepi/p6-PSBot/README.md

   * Str *command*

-The character that should precede all commands.
+The command string that should precede all commands.

   * Set *rooms*